- Acceptance -

 Not many knows, but she is a certificated Yoga teacher and Meditation instructor.
 Considering herself a lifetime student of both.

 Autodidact.
-Learning Psychology, Sociology, Philosophy.
+Learning Psychology, Sociology.
 Sustainability, Responsibility.
-Business, Entrepreneurship.
-Culture, Art, Design.
+Culture.
+Art, Design.
 Photography.
 Healthy Lifestyle.
 Nutrition and Food.
 Ayurveda.

 Has a Green Heart.
 Conscious consumer, who prefers the eco-friendly version of everything.
 Beauty.
 Fashion.
 Art.
 Design.
 Minimalism fan.
 Idealist with a vision for a greener, fairer, kinder world.
 Dreamer.